O'Brien to retire from helm of WCLO-WJVL radio

 “The timing is very much a family consideration, in spite of the necessary focus and effort that comes with the broadcast business.
 My wife, Patty, has always been primary in my life,” O’Brien said.

-O’Brien said he’d sought to announce his retirement early this year but Bliss management had asked him to hold off on the announcement.
+O’Brien said he sought to announce his retirement early this year, but Bliss management had asked him to hold off on the announcement.
 O’Brien said he later learned Bliss’ holdings were being sold.

 O’Brien said he’s proud to be part of a media company with a core of long-tenured employees.
 He said Bliss Communications cared greatly about providing quality local media.